flyingmachine/brave-clojure-web/content/writing-macros.md

 ```

 Oh no!
 That didn't work at all!
 What happened?
 Let's expand the macro
-to see what we're trying to get Clojure to evaluate:
+to see what Clojure is trying to evaluate:

 ```clojure
 (clojure.pprint/pprint (macroexpand '(code-critic {:good (+ 1 1) :bad (1 + 1)})))